 Centrex Transfer via Remote Call Forwarding can be used in all system modes of operation to send outside calls to a remote telephone number or another Centrex station.
-In this context, the term outside calls refers to calls from outside the communications system, which may originate at extensions in the Centrex system but not connected to the local MERLIN LEGEND Communications System.
+In this context, the term outside refers to calls that arrive on an analog Centrex loop-start line at the MERLIN LEGEND Communications System.

 An outside call that uses this feature is defined as a call that arrives on an analog Centrex loop-start line at the MERLIN LEGEND Communications System.
 It may arrive directly or be transferred without consultation or without transfer supervision (in the case of an automated attendant).
 The forwarding call to the outside number is made on the same line/trunk on which the call arrived, conserving system facilities.
-The following considerations and rules apply: